 If you have a quote that is more than 40 words, you need to format it per the APA guidelines for a block quote.
 When creating an APA block quote, keep these guidelines in mind.

 - Start the quotation on a new line.

 - Indent the block 0.5 inches from the margin.

-- Double-space the entire quote.
+- Use double spacing for the entire quote.